 In medical career terminology, there are specific terms that are often used interchangeably.
 And while plenty of career fields have terms that people tend to mix up (for example, criminology and criminal justice), in the medical career field, interchanging can have consequences.
 Medical career terminology seems to be more confusing than most – probably because the average person, or student who wants a career in healthcare, simply doesn’t have enough knowledge.
 Two commonly interchanged terms in … [Read more...] about Is There a Difference between Healthcare Management and Healthcare Administration?

 IVs allow patients to get medications more quickly and efficiently than the oral route.
 They are a vital part of medical care, and many patients would suffer without access to the fast-acting medications delivered directly into their veins.
 In hospitals, IV poles are as common as patients, but, unfortunately, most of them are poorly designed and, in general, are a huge pain.
-Reasons Why IV Poles are a Huge Pain for Nurses IV Poles are Top Heavy and Difficult to Maneuver Nearly every IV … [Read more...] about 5 Reasons Why IV Poles are a Huge Pain for Nurses
+Reasons Why IV Poles are a Huge Pain for Nurses I bet there are a ton of reasons IV poles are annoying.
+But let's look … [Read more...] about 5 Reasons Why IV Poles are a Huge Pain for Nurses